Wrongful Death Attorneys Serving Redding and Northern California – Experienced and Compassionate

-Families who suffer the wrongful death of a loved one are entitled to bring suit in California civil court to recover damages – both economic and non-economic – if the death was caused by harm intentionally inflicted by another or if it was the result of unintentional negligence, such as a car accident, defective product, or medical error.
+Families who suffer the wrongful death of a loved one can bring suit in California civil court to recover damages – both economic and non-economic – if the death was caused by harm intentionally inflicted by another or if it was the result of unintentional negligence, such as a car accident, a defective product, or a medical error.

 Although it is a sad and stressful time for families dealing with their loss, the short, two-year California statute of limitations in civil suits makes it critical to file a wrongful death claim as soon as possible.
 While you sort through the range of emotions concerning your lost loved one, an experienced personal injury attorney can handle the details of the claim for you and help make sure that your interests are protected.